RomaanMkv/MLOps-project/src/README.md

-# Src Directory
+# src

-This directory contains...
+This directory contains the main Python scripts for the project.
+Organize your source code here, maintaining a clear and logical structure.